 This 1919 LA-10 Walker truck was owned by a man in Ohio for over 40 years.
 He painted the truck, installed new tires, replaced some wood panels and installed new batteries.
 After we bought the truck and got it back to my shop to check out the truck, we found the body’s wooden frame to be rotten and termite infested.
 Since wooden frames aren’t easy to patch and weld like metal frames and because a lot of patch work had been done to the truck over the years of being in service, I had a local cabinet company make a new duplicate wooden body for the truck.

 All of the electric power components and wiring parts were replaced and/or restored.
 The electric motor is 3.5 HP (for its size it looks like it should be 30 HP to 40 HP).
-The Control Box has a shift lever that allows the truck to have four speeds forward and two speeds for reverse.
+The Control Box has a shift lever (for forward and reverse directions).
 We had Motor Technology of York, Pa completely rebuild these two units to a like new condition.
 The Truck Manufacture states that the truck can travel approximately 12 MPH for 30 to 35 miles on a hard and level road with a capacity of 36 cases of milk.

 To start the restoration process, we removed the wooden body from the chassis.
 The chassis was cleaned and sand blasted.
 We replaced parts of the frame that were rusted or missing.
 After all repairs were made to the frame and suspension, it was painted.